+This contains an element of a technical proposal – include in review of EE2 related proposals

+As a general remark, this should have better been submitted as a separate document.

-JVET-AB0232 Crosscheck of JVET-AB0150 (Crosscheck of JVET-AB0118 (EE2-2.5a: Enhanced temporal motion information derivation) [L. Zhao (Bytedance)] [late] [miss]
+JVET-AB0232 Crosscheck of JVET-AB0150 (Crosscheck of JVET-AB0118 (EE2-2.5a: Enhanced temporal motion information derivation) [L. Zhao (Bytedance)] [late]

-Crosscheck of a crosscheck … interesting should this be called “rebuttal”?